 There is a growing interest in switched-mode power electronics capable of efficient operation at very high switching frequencies (e.g., 10-100 MHz) [1].
+Power electronics operating at such frequencies include resonant inverters [2]-[11] (e.g., for heating, plasma generation, imaging, and communications) and resonant dc-dc converters [2], [4], [12]-[21] (which utilize high frequency operation to achieve small size and fast transient response.)
 These designs utilize magnetic components operating at high frequencies, and often under large flux swings.
 These magnetic components should have a high quality factor to achieve high efficiency power conversion.
 Unfortunately, most high-permeability magnetic materials exhibit unacceptably high losses at frequencies above a few megahertz.
-There are some low-permeability materials (e.g., relative permeabilities in the range of 4-40) that can be used effectively at moderate flux swings at frequencies up to many tens of megahertz [2].
-However, working with such low-permeability materials - and the ungapped core structures they are typically available in - presents somewhat different constraints and challenges than with typical high-permeability low-frequency materials [3].
-Because of VHF operation and low-permeability characteristics of such materials, the operating flux density is limited by core loss rather than saturation, and a gap is not necessary to prevent the core from saturating in many applications.
+There are some low-permeability materials (e.g., relative permeabilities in the range of 4-40) that can be used effectively at moderate flux swings at frequencies up to many tens of megahertz [22]-[24].
+However, working with such low-permeability materials - and the ungapped core structures they are typically available in - presents somewhat different constraints and challenges than with typical highpermeability low-frequency materials [25].
+Because of VHF operation and the low-permeability characteristics of such materials, the operating flux density is limited by core loss rather than saturation, and a gap is not necessary to prevent the core from saturating in many applications.
 Without a gap, the core loss begins to dominate the total loss and copper loss can be ignored in many cases.
 The performance of a VHF magnetic-core inductor thus depends heavily on the loss characteristics of the magnetic material.
 Moreover, there appears to be a lack of good design procedures for a selecting among low-permeability magnetic materials and available core sizes.

-In this paper, we propose a design procedure for inductors using low-permeability magnetic materials.
-This method is based on knowledge of the material loss characteristics, such as collected in [2], and is particularly suited for VHF inductor designs.
-With methods used in this procedure, different magnetic materials are compared fairly and conveniently, and both the achievable quality factor and size of a magnetic-core inductor can be evaluated before the final design.
+This paper, which expands upon an earlier conference paper [26], investigates a design procedure for inductors using low-permeability magnetic materials.
+This method is based on knowledge of the material loss characteristics, such as collected in [22], [24], and is particularly suited for VHF inductor designs.
+With the methods developed here, different magnetic materials are compared fairly and conveniently, and both the achievable quality factor and size of a magnetic-core inductor can be evaluated before the final design.

 Section II of the paper introduces the inductor design considerations and questions to be addressed.
 Section III illustrates the inductor design procedure and methods employed in it.
 Section IV shows some experimental results to verify the design procedure.
 Section V concludes the paper.
-In Appendix, we check an important assumption behind our methods as well as investigate geometry optimization problems of magnetic-core inductors.
+In Appendices A and B, we check an important assumption behind our methods as well as investigate geometry optimization problems of magnetic-core inductors.